find-x-ai/find-x/workspace/package/readme.md

-# Find-X: AI based local search engine for websites.
+# FIND-X
+### Perplexity for your website.

-Welcome to **Find-X**, an advanced AI-powered search engine crafted to deliver precise, contextually accurate answers for any query.
+Welcome to **FIND-X**, an advanced AI-powered local search engine crafted to deliver precise, contextually accurate answers for any query.

-## 🌐 Supported Frameworks
+## Supported Frameworks

 Currently, Find-X supports the following frameworks, with plans to expand to all major frameworks soon: